MicrosoftDocs/azure-media-services/media-services/latest/tracks-edit-track-portal-how-to.md

 ---
 title: Media Services asset tracks
-description: Media Services offers the Tracks API so you can deliver text tracks with complete sentences and proper punctuation right after a live event is over, enable accessibility player features for the viewer, allow viewers to select the text and audio tracks of their choice.
+description: Your live event is over and you have used live transcription to create a VTT or TTML file for use with captions and trancripts for the captured video.
+However, the live transcription will likely need some editing.
+You may later want to deliver the text in multiple languages and allow your viewers to choose which to use in the player.
+This article covers how to edit the source VTT file in the Azure portal.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: overview